 There are a few reasons why the body struggles to fight HIV.

 Firstly, HIV is a retrovirus.
-The way a retrovirus attacks the body is by hi-jacking a cell, and mixing its genetic material (DNA) with that of the host cell.
+A retrovirus attacks the body by hijacking a cell and mixing its genetic material (DNA) with the host cell.
 A virus cannot replicate on its own.
-Once a person is infected with HIV, the virus begins to attack and destroy the CD 4 cells of the person’s immune system.
-HIV uses the machinery of the CD 4 cells to multiply (make copies of itself) and spread throughout the body.
+Once a person is infected with HIV, the virus begins to attack and destroy the CD4 cells of the person’s immune system.
+HIV uses the machinery of the CD4 cells to multiply (make copies of itself) and spread throughout the body.
 This is the HIV life cycle.

 Secondly, the virus can remain latent.
-The HIV virus does not always replicate fast – it can lay dormant for some time and thereby go undetected by the body’s immune system to differentiate between infected and uninfected cells.
-ARV’s prevents active viruses from duplicating, but if treatment is stopped, hidden viruses can start replicating once more.
+HIV does not always replicate fast – it can lay dormant for some time and go undetected by the body’s immune system to differentiate between infected and uninfected cells.
+ARVs prevent active viruses from duplicating, but if treatment is stopped, hidden viruses can start replicating once more.

-Thirdly, the HIV virus has a high rate of evolution.
-It enables the virus to evade the immune system faster than any other known pathogen.
+Thirdly, the virus has a high evolution rate, enabling it to evade the immune system faster than any other known pathogen.

-Fourthly, the HIV virus has ways to escape being neutralised by the immune system by coating its proteins with sugars.
+Fourthly, the virus can avoid being neutralised by the immune system by coating its proteins with sugars.
 CD4 cells struggle to identify the foreign protein and trigger an immune response.

 What is a CD 4 Count?

-A CD 4 count is a lab test that measures the number of CD 4 T lymphocytes (CD 4 cells) in a sample of your blood.
+A CD 4 count is a lab test that measures the number of CD 4 T lymphocytes (CD 4 cells) in a blood sample.

 What does the CD 4 count tell you about your immune system?

-The CD4 count is an important indicator of how well your immune system is working.
+The CD4 count is an essential indicator of your immune system’s health.

 The CD 4 count of a healthy adult/adolescent ranges from 500 – 1,200 cells/mm3.